-A minimum of 14 serial clock cycles are required to perform the conversion process and to access data from one conversion on either data line of the AD7265. \overline{CS} going low provides the leading zero to be read in by the microcontroller or DSP.
+A minimum of 14 serial clock cycles are required to perform the conversion process and to access data from one conversion on either data line of the AD7266.
+CS going low provides the leading zero to be read in by the microcontroller or DSP.
 The remaining data is then clocked out by subsequent SCLK falling edges, beginning with a second leading zero.
-Therefore, the first falling clock edge on the serial clock has the leading zero provided and also clocks out the second leading zero.
-The 12-bit result then follows with the final bit in the data transfer valid on the 14th falling edge, having being clocked out on the previous (13th) falling edge.
-It can also be possible to read in data on each SCLK rising edge depending on the SCLK frequency or the supply voltage.
+Thus, the first falling clock edge on the serial clock has the leading zero provided and also clocks out the second leading zero.
+The 12bit result then follows with the final bit in the data transfer valid on the 14th falling edge, having being clocked out on the previous (13th) falling edge.
+In applications with a slower SCLK, it may be possible to read in data on each SCLK rising edge depending on the SCLK frequency.
 The first rising edge of SCLK after the \overline{CS} falling edge would have the second leading zero provided, and the 13th rising SCLK edge would have DB0 provided.

-Note that with fast SCLK values, and thus short SCLK periods, to allow adequately for t_2 , an SCLK rising edge can occur before the first SCLK falling edge.
-This rising edge of SCLK can be ignored for the purposes of the timing descriptions in this section.
-If a falling edge of SCLK is coincident with the falling edge of $\overline{\text{CS}}$, then this falling edge of SCLK is not acknowledged by the AD7265, and the next falling edge of SCLK is the first registered after the falling edge of $\overline{\text{CS}}$.
+Note that with fast SCLK values, and thus short SCLK periods, in order to allow adequately for t_2 , an SCLK rising edge may occur before the first SCLK falling edge.
+This rising edge of SCLK may be ignored for the purposes of the timing descriptions in this section.
+If a falling edge of SCLK is coincident with the falling edge of \overline{CS} , then this falling edge of SCLK is not acknowledged by the AD7266, and the next falling edge of \overline{CS} .